jasny/hackathon-google-cloud/README.md

 ![Agent Discovery widget on homepage](screenshots/screenshot-localhost-5173-2026-03-17-11-43-43.png)

 The user clicks **Connect Agent**.
 The extension opens a consent popup showing exactly which data fields the website is requesting — Name, Demographics, Political Affiliation, and Address — each with a toggle to include or exclude it.
+Each field states the purpose it will be used for.
 The user selects what they want to share and clicks **Share Selected**.
+The website immediately receives the data and can personalize the experience — no form to fill in, no manual entry.

 ![Extension data sharing consent popup](screenshots/Screenshot%20from%202026-03-17%2011-44-55.png)

-Instead of a full payment form, a compact **AFT Payment Mandate** popup appears directly in the extension.
-It shows the line items (Political Party X membership, additional donation) and the total, and the user signs and pays in one click.
+For the payment step, a compact **AP2 Payment Mandate** popup appears directly in the extension.
+It shows the merchant, line items, and total.
+The user reviews it and signs with one click — no card details entered on the website.

 ![Extension payment mandate popup](screenshots/Screenshot%20from%202026-03-17%2011-45-17.png)